gbmhunter/blog/content/electronics/components/inductors/_index.md

 Unfortunately for the PCB designer, almost all SMD inductor packages are non-standard and unique to the manufacturer and series.

-{{< img src="ipc-sm-782-component-dimensions-for-smd-inductors.png" width="709px" caption="Standard dimensions for three different types of SMD inductor packages.
-Image from the IPC-SM-782 standard." >}}
+{{% figure src="ipc-sm-782-component-dimensions-for-smd-inductors.png" width="709px" caption="Standard dimensions for three different types of SMD inductor packages.
+Image from the IPC-SM-782 standard." %}}

 ## References